Coding Agent Skills

 How It Works

-- Identifies which MCP tools to call
+- Identifies which MCP tools to call based on the skill's knowledge

 - Constructs the correct parameters (project IDs, element types, relationship types)